karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

     }
 }
 ```
-## netstat usage
+## netstat output

 - Now, the TCP connections are being re-used.

 {{< video src="/videos/httpclient-scenario3.mp4" type="video/mp4" preload="auto" >}}

 - If the application is being idle for 2 minutes, then the TCP connection will get closed by the operating systen.
-The next request force a new TCP connection to be created.
+The next request will force a new TCP connection to be created.
-- By default, an idle connection is closed after 2 minutes.
+- By default in .NET, an idle TCP connection is closed after 2 minutes.
 If a connection is not currently being used to send a request, it's considered idle.

 {{< video src="/videos/httpclient-scenario3-idle.mp4" type="video/mp4" preload="auto" >}}

-- HttpClient only resolves DNS entries when a TCP connection is created.
-If DNS entries changes regularly, then the client won't notice those updates.
+- ``HttpClient`` only resolves DNS entries when a TCP connection is created.
+In the current scenario (where we employ a ``static`` or ``singleton``, long-lived ``HttpClient``), if the service we are invoking experiences a DNS modification, the established TCP connections will remain oblivious to this change.

 > _In the upcoming video, I modify the hosts file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.
 The application should throw an error because there is nothing listening on ``127.0.0.1``capable of responding accordingly, but despite this change, the subsequent requests made to ``jsonplaceholder.typicode.com`` continue responding with a 200 OK status code, that's because the client remains unaware of the DNS change I made._

 {{< video src="/videos/httpclient-scenario3-change-dns.mp4" type="video/mp4" preload="auto" >}}